jeet2409/COIT20246-network-project/plan.md

 # Project Plan – COIT20246

 ## Group Details
-This project is completed by group of two person.
+This project is completed by a group of two students.

 - Student 1: Manas Bhatt, Student ID: 12311762
 - Student 2:xxxxxx ,      Student ID: 0000000